julianpeeters/avrohugger/README.md

     val generator = new Generator(SpecificRecord, avroScalaCustomNamespace = Map("oldnamespace"->"newnamespace"))

-_Scavro_: by default, a "model" package is appended to the namespace to create a Scala namespace that does not conflict with Scavro's generated Java.
-To override, either customize each package namespace separately (preempting the use of the default package name), or override the package name like so:

-    val generator = new Generator(SpecificRecord, avroScalaCustomNamespace = Map("SCAVRO_DEFAULT_PACKAGE$"->"scavro"))

 Wildcarding the beginning of a namespace is permitted, place a single asterisk after the prefix that you want to map and any matching schema will have its namespace rewritten.
 Multiple conflicting wildcards are not permitted.